Iberian orchids

 Blamey calls this Orchis morio subsp champagneuxii; look carefully and you can see the green veins found in Orchis morio, the green-winged or green-veined orchid.
 It’s another showy species we see at Finca Santa Marta in Extremadura.
 The name is nothing to do with colour, fizz, or the Champagne region, even though it does occur in southern France: it’s named after a French botanist M. A B Champagneux.
 The lip is folded along the middle, so it can look narrower than green-winged orchid from the front, and the spur is thickened at the tip.

-Find this orchid in Extremadura.
+Find this orchid in Extremadura, Central Portugal and Valencia.

 Champagne orchids at Finca Santa Marta